Garden Decor Ideas

 Flower Bed Decorating Ideas

-After you’ve planted your flowers and mulched your garden beds, you may be looking to add a little something more.
+After you’ve planted your flowers and mulched your garden beds, you may be looking to add a little something more decor to your garden design.
 Think about how you can add a level or two of visual interest.
 Add a whiskey barrel and fill with another set of blooms.
 Place an old distressed wooden stepladder toward the back of your garden and add pots of flowers or a birdhouse to each step.
 Add wind spinners or an English garden orb for color and movement.
 Don’t forget to add accent pieces above eye level.
 Hanging flower baskets filled with arrangements of your favorite blooms will add garden appeal and color while drawing the eye upward.
+String lights along your garden path will light your way after dark.
 There are so many possibilities!

 Want to get the kids involved with flower bed decorating?
 Try helping them make their own personalized garden stepping stones with our directions.